 Nafferton Farm is run by Newcastle University as a working business, producing milk and arable crops.
 It also provides information and experiences for students and is a base for research work.

-The Nafferton Ecological Farming Group (NEFG) is a research unit based at Nafferton Farm, within the School of Agriculture, Food and Rural Development at Newcastle University.
+The Nafferton Ecological Farming Group (NEFG) is a research unit based at Nafferton Farm, within the School of Natural and Environmental Sciences at Newcastle University.
 NEFG researchers focus on low-input, sustainable and organic approaches to crop and livestock management.

 Since 2001, one half of Nafferton Farm has been used for conventional farming, the other half certified for organic use.
 The farm thus provides a unique research facility for comparing and improving organic and conventional farming systems.
 Information is collected on an ongoing basis and a summary of the comparative amounts of invertebrates and birds on the two halves of the farm is given here (.pdf).